All General Practice Nurses must be registered general nurses. There is no mandatory education or training to become a General Practice Nurse.

 - cancer screening

-A practice nurse providing maternity services must be a competent registered midwife.
+A General Practice Nurse providing maternity services must be a competent registered midwife.

 General practitioners hold the Maternal and Infant Care Scheme contract.
 This provides free maternity services in general practice to all pregnant women.

-This care may be provided by the practice nurse if they:
+This care may be provided by the General Practice Nurse if they:

 - are a registered midwife (RM)